 Source: January-February 1989 Mtg., Bd.
 Dec.
-171 Amended by October 2022 Mtg., Bd.
-Dec.
-39
+171

 31.030.2.
 Committee Minutes and Reports

 Minutes or other reports from a committee shall be distributed to all members and liaisons of the committee as soon as possible after the meeting of the committee, but no later than the date such minutes or report is submitted to the Board for consideration or review.